dvargas92495/aws-sdk-plus/README.md

 ### createAPIGatewayProxyHandler

 Takes in a method and converts it into an `APIGatewayProxyHandler`.
 It handles parsing the incoming event body, serializing the output, attaching a reasonable status code, and adding a CORs header.
-Use the environment variable `CORS_ORIGIN` to specify a specific origin to allow, otherwise it will use the wildcard, `"*"`.
+Use the environment variable `HOST` to specify a specific origin to allow, otherwise it will use the wildcard, `"*"`.

 ```javascript
 import createAPIGatewayProxyHandler from "aws-sdk-plus/dist/createAPIGatewayProxyHandler";